Advanced Condition Statements

 All fields (both adapter fields and action fields) are configured with a data type.
 The most common field value types you’ll encounter are:

-Addionally, all types can be configured as either a single value or as a list (array) with multiple values.
-When you create a custom field you can select both value type and whether that field contains single or multiple values.
+Additionally, all types can be configured as either a single value or as a list (array) with multiple values.
+When you create a custom field, you select both value type and field type, i.e., whether that field contains single or multiple values.

 For example, Hostname is a list field, meaning it can contain multiple text string values for every asset in that field.
-Preferred Hostname is a single value field since it can contain only one value per asset, as are all preferred fields.
+Preferred Hostname is a single value field as it is the chosen single hostname value from multiple values for a given asset.